mouseless/mouseless.org/contents/questions/common.md

 :::

-We operate on a pay-as-you-go basis, meaning customers pay for the work completed.
+We operate on a pay-as-you-go basis, meaning clients pay for the work completed.
 This gives us the flexibility to handle technology upgrades freely without tight deadlines, leveraging our cross-pollination and open-source approach.

 Every developer in the collective has a seniority rate that determines their monthly contribution.
 This helps us calculate costs transparently.
-Our single price policy makes it easy for our customers to compare our services with other providers.
+Our single price policy makes it easy for our clients to compare our services with other providers.

 ::